A Cinderella StoryOn September 12, 2018 by Elyse

 No, not that Cinderella story.
-If you’re here for an insightful analysis of the teen flick starring Hilary Duff and Chad Michael Murray, you’re most welcome, but you’re likely to be disappointed.
+If you’re here for an insightful analysis of the teen flick starring Hilary Duff and Chad Michael Murray, you’re most welcome but likely to be disappointed.
 However, if you can forgive the lack of teen angst, read on.

 Today’s fairy tale comes to us from a 1911 newspaper blurb.
 Our heroine is nineteen-year-old Margaret Ingersoll, a resident of Marietta, Georgia, a suburb of Atlanta.
 She may not have been a servant in her own home, but as a cashier, she wasn’t a princess either.
 Still, her grasp of personal hygiene was solid enough to avoid the sobriquet Cindersoll.